gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

     !pip install -qqq pyngrok
     ```

-3. Then, run the following following command to get a public ngrok URL.
+3. Then, run the following command to get a public ngrok URL.
 This will be the URL we will use to access VSCode.

     ```python
     from pyngrok import ngrok